mustbethewind807/ROCKET-PROPELLED-GAME/README.md

 ### A GAME PROPELLED BY ROCKETS

-Featuring non-existent EPICNESS
+Featuring non-existent EPICNESS.
+Currently in development, so don't expect the game to actually work.

 ### Compiling the game

 First, download the game.
 If you want to clone the repo, clone it.
-Then, follow the instructions for your OS
+Then, follow the instructions for your OS.

 #### Linux